+It makes sense that a pitcher needs to work on how to throw the ball.
 Each of these requires general conditioning along with specific drills and training routines.
 Although mental toughness, reaction time, and coordination are exceptionally important in baseball, they are only part of the picture.

 As a recap, here’s what you need to become a good baseball player:

 - Conditioning for your position.

 Of these, the first four are perhaps the most difficult to improve.
 In fact, if your mental profile doesn’t correspond to what’s considered “perfect” for baseball, you might not even be selected by a baseball team.